-Chana masala can be dry or semi-dry.
-It’s moderately spicy with flavors of coriander and cumin seeds with a tangy hint.
-It can be served both as a main course or a tea-time snack.
-I am sharing my mom’s take on the recipe.
+Chickpea is a common staple in Indian households.
+Chana masala, a popular curry made from chickpeas, can be enjoyed with plain rice or various types of Indian bread such as chapati, poori, naan, etc. The dish can be dry or semi-dry and has a moderate level of spiciness with flavors of coriander and cumin seeds along with a tangy hint.
+It can be served as both a main course or a tea-time snack.
+Here is my mom’s take on the recipe.

 Things you need:

 1. Potato (Optional)

 2. Green Bell Pepper / Capsicum (Optional)